garfix/nli-go/README.md

 * The distinction between classic negation (`not`) and strong negation (`-`)
 * A generator to produce human readable responses
 * Modules and namespaces, for modular development
+* Uses websockets to communicate from client to server

 ## Build the nli client and server